BlairMar/esports-tournament-scraper/readme.md

 * Apply machine learning techniques to analyse the data.

 * Apply machine learning techniques to automate the web scrapers ability to scrape data.

+* Add recursive function for

 ## License